-A student who wishes to appeal a policy of the BSPH Program may do so by submitting a written appeal to the Department Chairperson in accordance with the "Academic Grievance Policy of the College of Health and Human Services" (in the College of Health and Human Services Handbook 2012-2013).
+If, after consulting the course instructor and/or BSPH Program Director, a student who wishes to appeal a policy of the BSPH Program may do so by submitting a written appeal to the Department Chairperson in accordance with the "Academic Grievance Policy of the College of Health and Human Services" (in the College of Health and Human Services Handbook 2020-2021).
 This appeal will be reviewed and judgment made by the faculty of the department.
 Students should refer to the grievance and appeals policy in the College of Health and Human Services Student Handbook.

 Post-dismissal Procedure.
-Upon dismissal from a course or from the BSPH Program, the student may invoke the "Academic Grievance Policy of the College of Health and Human Services" (in the College of Health and Human Services Handbook 2013-2014).
+Upon dismissal from a course or from the BSPH Program, the student may invoke the "Academic Grievance Policy of the College of Health and Human Services" (in the College of Health and Human Services Handbook 2020-2021).
 The written grievance must be submitted within seven (7) working days of receipt of the written dismissal and be sent to of the Chair of the Department of Public Health Sciences, following steps 1 and 2 of the "Academic Grievance Policy."

 Final Grade Appeals.
-Appeals of final grades must follow the UNC Charlotte final grade appeal procedure described at http://www.legal.uncc.edu/policies/GradeAppeal.html.
+Appeals of final grades must follow the UNC Charlotte final grade appeal procedure described at http://legal.uncc.edu/policies/up-410.